sploders101/wslinux/readme.md

 that serves a FUSE filesystem via WebSocket?
 Then, I could serve it via Github pages and create a driver to consume the files, with an initramfs similar to what they did for Google Drive.

+Also, because it's built on web technologies, it can run on anything that supports them, like say... a Chromecast.

+I want to be clear.
+This is a toy.
+It is not a real filesystem, and many features are likely missing.
+Also, you never know what the browser is going to do.
+It might come around at some point and decide that the user hasn't used the app in a few days, so they probably don't need it anyway, and wipe it all.
+This is NOT a good idea... but it's fun...

 ## Practicality